Description:

 Staining Protocol

-A. Pre-cast Protocol
+A. Pre-cast Protocol (same like as EtBr)

-1. Prepare agarose gel solution using your standard protocol.
+Prepare agarose gel solution using your standard protocol.

 Note: The pre-cast protocol is not recommended for polyacrylamide gels.
 Use the post staining protocol for acrylamide gels.